Kauffman Center for the Performing Arts: Performance facilities

 Helzberg Hall is a 1,600-seat, oval-shaped concert hall, and it is the performance home to the Kansas City Symphony.
 Because the stage extends into approximately one-third of the space, even the seat farthest from the stage is a mere 100 feet away.
 Helzberg Hall features vineyard-style seating on all four sides of the stage, adding to the intimate feel of the space.
 Safdie explains it thus: "From the outset, we wanted a hall that was intimate and in which the public is engaged with the musicians in a feeling of embrace."
 Within the stage itself are motorized risers, which can either lie flat or rise into a tier, depending on the needs of the performance.
 Helzberg Hall also houses a 79-stop, 102-rank pipe organ built by the firm Casavant Frères in Saint-Hyacinthe, Quebec, Canada.
 Fewer than 10 percent of the 5,548 pipes are visible to those in the hall.
 The largest pipe is 32 feet tall and weighs approximately 960 pounds.
 After the two-month installation process, and an additional two-month tuning period, the organ was dedicated on March 10, 2012 with a special concert by James David Christie.

 Brandmeyer Great Hall links Muriel Kauffman Theatre and Helzberg Hall, and features an expansive view of the Kansas City skyline to the south.
 It serves as a lobby for patrons on performance nights and is also available for special events.
-The pristine white great hall provides access to the performance halls by a series of stacking, open balconies.
-This means that on performance nights, patrons attending events in either hall are visible to each other, as well as to the city below.
+The white great hall provides access to the performance halls by a series of stacking, open balconies.
+This means that on performance nights, patrons attending events in either hall are visible to each other, and to the city below.